 Press Apply to begin the coloring, this will open a color selector palette window and a window showing your line art.
 Choose the color from the palette and click on the areas that need to be filled with color like the example shown below.

-If you feel that the dots are a bit distracting you can press Tab to reduce the size or hide the dots.
-To zoom out you can press Ctrl + ↓ and Ctrl + ↑ vice versa.
+If you feel that the dots are a bit distracting you can press the Tab key to reduce the size or hide the dots.
+To zoom out you can press Ctrl + ↓ and Ctrl + ↑ shortcuts and vice versa.
 Panning is done by + drag.
-Press Spacebar to generate the colors.
-If you want to replace a color select the color by and pressing R then you can select an alternate color from the palette.
+Press the Spacebar key to generate the colors.
+If you want to replace a color select the color by and pressing the R key then you can select an alternate color from the palette.

-Once you have finished adding the desired flat colors you can press Enter to apply the filter.
+Once you have finished adding the desired flat colors you can press the Enter key to apply the filter.
 Then don’t forget to press Ok in the G’MIC dialog box.

 The flats colors will be placed on a separate layer.
 You can check this tutorial by David Revoy to know more about this technique.